Pragmatic governor Laschet elected to lead Merkel’s party

 The CDU is part of the Union bloc along with the Bavaria-only Christian Social Union, and the two parties will decide together on the center-right candidate for chancellor.
 The Union currently has a healthy poll lead, helped by positive reviews of Merkel’s handling of the pandemic.

 CSU leader Markus Soeder, the governor of Bavaria, is widely considered a potential candidate after gaining in political stature during the pandemic.
-Some also consider Health Minister Jens Spahn, who supported Laschet and was running to be his deputy, a possible contender.
+Some also consider Health Minister Jens Spahn, who supported Laschet and was elected as one of his deputies, a possible contender.

+Polls have shown Soeder’s ratings outstripping those of Saturday’s CDU candidates.
+Laschet has garnered mixed reviews in the pandemic, particularly as a vocal advocate of loosening restrictions after last year’s first phase.

+He shouldn’t expect much of a honeymoon as CDU leader.
+This year also features six state elections, the first two in mid-March.